nhammond129/ch.py/README.md

 for several things including: messaging, message font, name colour, deleting, banning, recent history, two userlist modes, flagging, avoiding flood bans, and detecting flags.

-recommended release for single core: [1.3.5](https://github.com/Nullspeaker/ch.py/tree/1.3.5)
+Recommended release for single core: [1.3.5](https://github.com/Nullspeaker/ch.py/tree/1.3.5)

-WARNING, 1.3.5a and newer have some backward incomparable changes
+WARNING: 1.3.5a and newer have some backward incompatible changes with 1.3.5 and older.

 ----
   I would like to note that I am not the original author, but merely the current maintainer.